What To Do When You Are Rear Ended

 Man examining damage after a rear-end collision between two cars

 Rear-ends may happen more often than you think.
-In 2012, rear-end collisions comprised 29% of all police-reported crashes in the United States.
+Rear-end crashes account for more than 29% of all crashes in the United States, according to the National Highway Traffic Safety Administration.
 With that said, rear-end collisions are not something to overlook, especially when it happens to you.

 When you are in a rear-end collision situation, you need to do certain things before you call your rear-end accident lawyer.
 This article will discuss everything you need to know about rear-end collisions and what to do when encountering one.